 Utility bills are also to be covered by the tenants.
 This is what we call “single lets”.

-Now let’s unearth why an HMO could be more profitable than your conventional buy-to-let with this simple mathematically equation:
+Now let’s unearth why an HMO could be more profitable than your conventional buy-to-let with this simple mathematical equation:

 Traditional buy to let